webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - Cloud customer has the most responsibility and authority.
   - Cloud provider is only liable for the underlying hardware.
 - **IaaS Risk**
-  - Personnel Threats
+  - **Personnel Threats**: malicious/negligent Cloud employee may damage physical resources.
-  - External Threats
+  - **External Threats**: malware, hacking, DDOS, on-path...
-  - Lack of Specific Skillsets
+  - **Lack of Specific Skillsets**: more responsibility on customer. data security.
 - **Injection**
   - malicious user attempts to **inject a string of some type into a field** in order to manipulate the application’s actions to **reveal unauthorized data**.
 SQL, LDAP, or OS injections.
 - **IPSec or TLS (1.2 or higher)**